History of Carmona, Spain: City wall and its gates

-The Seville gate and its bastion were built by the Carthaginians before the Second Punic War, probably dating from 220–230 BC.
+The Seville gate and its bastion were built by the Carthaginians before the Second Punic War, probably dating from 220 to 230 BC.
 The Romans later made several modifications, focusing on reconstruction of the gate which allowed access to the walled town, and the sally port, located slightly north of the stronghold.
 They also made several changes to the bastion itself, which, like the gate, still exists.
 The Seville gate consists of two vaulted spaces framed by two arches above a courtyard forming an intervallum (a clearing between the walls and the city), while the sally port is made up of two arches that frame a space covered with a barrel vault.
 Both works date from the first half of the 1st century BC.
 In the bastion of the stronghold, major Roman additions included the construction of a curtain wall, or facing, called a cortina, which augmented the structure's height, and a temple built in the second half of the 1st century BC of which the only remains are the podium on which it stood.